 Steve Ashbel said Capaldo has five percent ownership while the two brothers split the rest.

 “We were introduced to a group that wanted to apply for a license.
-We were put on their board.
 We literally trained them,” Steve Ashbel explained.

 “You’re the mentors: what a wonderful idea.
 Suppose there was a Person of Color in Jersey City.
 Would you do that as well?”
 Mondello asked.